j3fsantos/GillianPlatform.github.io/docs/js/js2gil.md

 esy x javert bulk-exec ../test262/test/built-ins/Array/prototype/reduce/
 ```

-4. If you would like to examine the filtered tests, you can find them, as described above, listed in the [`test262_filtering.ml`](https://github.com/giltho/GillianDev/blob/master/Gillian-JS/lib/test262/test262_filtering.ml) file.
+4. If you would like to examine the filtered tests, you can find them in [`test262_filtering.ml`](https://github.com/giltho/GillianDev/blob/master/Gillian-JS/lib/test262/test262_filtering.ml).

 ### Detailed Per-Folder Breakdown: Language